 Step 3: Make a clean cut at your stem site, and place the cut stem into a jar or glass of clean, filtered water or a container of damp sphagnum moss.

-This moss from Besgrow comes in a dehydrated brick.
+It’s not too hard to find moss that comes in a dehydrated brick.
 You can just break off a small amount and rehydrate it in water to expand it.
 Then store the rest of the unused brick for the next time you want to propagate.

 Step 4: Within one to two months the cutting should be sending out new roots from the lower leaf nodes.
 Once those roots are about 2 inches long, pot the cutting using fresh soil and a clean pot.